 How to move around Trentino

 Buses work well in Trentino and connect the main towns to the smallest villages.
-However, you only have limited time and would like to hit the trails or the lakes, I wholeheartedly recommend renting a car so that you can save time moving from one place to the other.
+However, it’s best to rent a car so that you can save time moving from one place to the other.
 Besides, Trentino is a region that calls for road trips!
-You can check the prices of car rental here.

 What to pack for a summer trip to Trentino

 - Hiking pants.
-I am a massive fan of Kuhl Kliffside Convertible and I love Kuhl Skulpt Skinny.
+I am a massive fan of Horizn Convertible and I love Innovair Skinny.

 - A couple of of cotton shirts.
-I love Kuhl Kyra and Nora Tank.
-Make sure to pack Alva in case it gets colder.
+I love Kuhl Acacia and Shay Tank.
+Make sure to pack Sylvie Sweater in case it gets colder.

 - A sweater (I love Kuhl Lea Pullover).
 Also bring a wind and rain proof jacket.
-My favorite is Kuhl W’S Airstorm Rain Jacket.
+My favorite is Hydroflex Rain Jacket.

 - A small backpack for the hikes.
 I recommend the 20 liter Osprey Daylite Plus.